Python Script for SAVI Calculation on Drone Tiles

 """

-Compute SAVI on a single drone imagery tile.
+Compute SAVI on a single multispectral drone tile and write a

 """